 Graydon Beatty, Ph.D.
 Dr. Beatty has served as our Chief Technology Officer since September 2011.
-Prior to joining Acutus, Dr. Beatty served as co-Founder, Director, and Chief Technical Officer at Endocardial Solutions, Inc., a cardiac mapping and navigation company which was acquired by St. Jude Medical, Inc. in

-2004, from May 1992 to July 2010.
+Prior to joining Acutus, Dr. Beatty served as co-Founder, Director, and Chief Technical Officer at Endocardial Solutions, Inc., a cardiac mapping and navigation company which was acquired by St. Jude Medical, Inc. in 2004, from May 1992 to July 2010.
 Dr. Beatty also served as Senior Principle Engineer at Cardiac Pacemakers, Inc., an implantable device company, now Guidant Corporation, from September 1989 to October 1991 and Senior Engineer at Medical Devices, Inc., an electronic pain-control company, from July 1987 to September 1989.
-Dr. Beatty earned his B.S. degree in Electrical Engineering from the University of Minnesota, M.S. degree in Biomedical Engineering from the University of Minnesota.
+Dr. Beatty earned his B.S. degree in Electrical Engineering from the University of Minnesota, M.S. degree in Biomedical Engineering from the University of Wisconsin, and Ph.D. degree in Biomedical Engineering from the University of Minnesota.